 Buddhist temples and Shinto shrines are found in every prefecture of Japan, and exploring them by yourself allows you to take the time to relax and soak in the serene, otherworldly atmosphere present at so many.

 Please note that you do not have to be Buddhist or consider yourself spiritual to visit or see the grounds.
 Anyone visit a shrine and participate in traditional customs, like making an offering or pulling an omikuji (paper fortune).
 You can also buy little good luck charms called omamori, which are unique to the temple or shrine you bought them from.

 If you plan on visiting many temples and shrines, try goshuin, or stamp collecting.
 Each shrine and temple has its own signature calligraphy that a priest will draw for you.

 Kyoto is known for its famous temples and shrines, like Kinkakuji, Kiyomizudera, and Kodaiji.
-However, as mentioned above, they are found everywhere in Japan--Osaka is famous for its Tenjin Shrine, Kanazawa has Myoryuji Temple, which dates back to the 16th century.
+However, as mentioned above, they are found everywhere in Japan.
+Osaka is famous for its Tenjin Shrine, and Kanazawa has Myoryuji Temple, which dates back to the 16th century.

 Museums are not an activity exclusive to Japan, but there are many unique facilities to be enjoyed here.
 They are very easy to visit alone, and you will likely be able to absorb more knowledge, too.